top of page

 Brian Leitch

 Brian joined HEALS as a Trustee in 2023.
-He grew up in Chippenham but married into a Malmesbury family and has children at a local school, where he is a governor.
-He attends the Abbey and is involved with the youth work there.
+He grew up in Chippenham but married into a Malmesbury family.
+He is a governor of Malmesbury Primary School and also a Trustee of Citizens Advice Wiltshire.
 He became involved with HEALS through the meals delivery during COVID and has been on the fundraising committee since 2021.
 He spent most of his early career in the charity sector, mostly working overseas in either a project or operations development function, including on tsunami relief in Sri Lanka, child protection with Burmese migrants in Thailand, and domestic violence prevention in India.

 Laila Valentine